smartdevicelink/sdl_evolution/proposals/NNNN-spp-resource-management-for-android.md

     boolean legacyModeAllowed = false; // disallow LegacyMode by default.

     /**
      * Some apps never want to use legacy mode.
-This allows to do so.
+This allows them to do so.
      * @param legacyModeAllowed
      */
     public void setLegacyModeAllowed(boolean legacyModeAllowed) {